 When Will a Court Consider Questions Concerning Child Custody?

-Laws in Bethesda assume that both parents share the rights and responsibilities involved with raising a child.
+State laws assume that both parents share the rights and responsibilities involved with raising a child.
 If the two parents live together, there is nothing for the court to decide as the law states that both parents share these rights due to the simple fact that the child lives with them.
 Any breakdown of a marriage or a cohabitation arrangement will necessitate a child custody hearing to determine that child’s future.

 State law expressly gives authority to a Bethesda family court to settle matters concerning child custody.
 According to Md.
 Code, Family Law §5-203(d)(1), courts can rule on these matters in the best interest of the child.
 As a result, the wishes of the parents are not the determining factor in these cases if the judge is forced to decide.